ThatRacerGuy/rays-demo/README.md

 # Tampa Bay Rays FE Developer Mini Project - John Jennings

+## Web/local viewing

+A live version of this app may be viewed at https://johncjennings.com/demos/rays/.
+It has been built from the code in this repository.

 ## Requirements
+From the supplied instructions:
 - Display a list of past Rays games this year, their scores, the starting pitchers, and some of their stats for each game using https://statsapi.mlb.com/api/v1/schedule?sportId=1&teamId=139&hydrate=probablePitcher,stats&startDate=2025-03-01&endDate=2025-06-01
 - Please ignore all games in the future